-Lakewood Instruments boiler controllers give you great flexibility in operation schemes.
-You can choose from three boiler water treatment automation control schemes:
+Lakewood Instruments boiler automation controllers give you great flexibility in operation schemes.
+You can choose from three boiler blowdown control systems:

 - Continuous Sample – a steady, small blowdown that substantially increases via setpoint control.

 - Sample/Cycle – a periodic cycle of checking conductivity, blowdown if needed, then wait for another cycle.

 - Sample Hold – a creative way to handle systems that are prone to steam flashing and therefore unreliable conductivity readings.